apperph/devops-technical-challenge/README.md

 * The challenge are divided into three tiers based on the knowledge and experience required to complete them.
   **Note**: *It's ok not to finish all of them but completing higher tier is very much encourage.*
 &nbsp;
 * Please complete the code in your own github repository and submit a pull request.
+Please create your own repository.
 &nbsp;
 * Keep in touch with us and feel free to contact us for questions and clarifications.